-In Yahoo!
-Travel and Ikyu, businesses operated by the Yahoo Japan Group, we are obligated to comply with the Travel Agency Act and related ordinances.
+In Ikyu, a business operated by the Yahoo Japan Group, we are obligated to comply with the Travel Agency Act and related ordinances.
 Revisions to this act or to related ordinances could therefore restrict our business operations.

 i.
 In addition to legal restrictions, official administrative guidance and governmental requirements could adversely affect our service provision and performance.